 Oral injuries were most common, with people scratching or cutting the inside of the mouth and throat as well as the tonsils, while abdominal issues due to swallowing were less common.
 Hamburgers, the most popular grilled food in the U.S., are also most likely to pick up bristles due to their texture.

-"The issue is likely under reported and thus underappreciated," says study lead author, C.W.
+"The issue is likely under reported and thus underappreciated," said study lead author, C.W.
 David Chang, in a press release accompanying the publication.

 While it's no razor blade in an apple, a piece of metal bristle that breaks off from a brush, sticks to a grill and gets transferred to food can cause serious injuries.
 For perspective, though, we're talking three people per state, per year, assuming an average applies across the board.